Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989 Latest News

 - Punishment:

-- The minimum punishment in most cases is six months of imprisonment, while the maximum is a five years sentence and with fine.
+- The minimum punishment in most cases is six months of imprisonment, while the maximum is a five-year sentence with a fine.

 - Section 4 of the act deals with punishment for neglect of duties by a public servant.
 According to this section, if a public servant, who is not a member of the SC or ST, deliberately neglects his duties, which he should perform under the Act, he is liable for punishment with imprisonment up to six months.